top of page

 SESSION III Smart nanotechnologies for cancer therapy and immunotherapy

-Twan Lammers, Institute for Experimental Molecular Imaging, Center for Biohybrid Medical Systems, Germany
+14:30 -15.30 Twan Lammers (Institute for Experimental Molecular Imaging, Center for Biohybrid Medical Systems, Germany)

 CONCLUSION